Better Generalization with Semantic IDs: A Case Study in Ranking for Recommendations: Conclusion and Future Work

-\textit{Discrete representations:} Several techniques exist to discretize embeddings.
-For instance, VQ-VAE~\citep{van2017neural}, VQ-GAN~\citep{esser2021taming} and their variants are used for generative modeling: Parti~\citep{yu2022scaling} uses ViT-VQGAN~\citep{yu2021vector} for generative image modeling and SoundStream~\citep{zegh2021soundstream} uses RQ-VAE for generative audio modeling.
-TIGER~\citep{rajput2023recommender} used RQ-VAE in the context of recommender applications, which we utilize as well.
-Traditional techniques like Product Quantization~\citep{jegou2010product} and it's variants are used by many recommender models (e.g. MGQE~\citep{kang2020learning} and ~\cite{hou2022learning}), but these do not offer hierarchical semantics, which we leverage in our work.
+\paragraph{Discrete representations} Several techniques exist to discretize embeddings, including VQ-VAE~\cite{van2017neural}, VQ-GAN~\cite{esser2021taming} and their variants used for generative modeling (e.g., Parti~\cite{yu2022scaling} and SoundStream~\cite{zegh2021soundstream}).
+TIGER~\cite{rajput2023recommender} used RQ-VAE in the context of recommender applications.
+Conventional techniques like Product Quantization~\cite{jegou2010product} and its variants are used by many recommender models (e.g., MGQE~\cite{kang2020learning} and ~\cite{hou2022learning}).
+However, these do not offer hierarchical semantics, which we leverage in our work.